ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/block-proposal/index.md

 ---
-title: Block production
+title: Block proposal
-description: Explanation of how blocks are produced in proof-of-stake Ethereum.
+description: Explanation of how blocks are proposed in proof-of-stake Ethereum.
 lang: en
 ---